Level 5

 C5.2.0 Servicing Chronograph Mechanisms

-Now that we have discussed the Chronograph watch movement, taken a look at the individual components and how those components interact with each other in order to provide a record of elapsed time when the user operates the Chronograph, we can now take a look at several common calibers of chronograph movement and demonstrate how they should be serviced.
+Now that we have discussed the Chronograph watch movement, we take a look at the individual components and how those components interact with each other in order to provide a record of elapsed time when the user operates the Chronograph, using several common calibers of chronograph movement and demonstrate how they should be serviced.

 Before we start dismantling our chronograph movement, we should briefly discuss any tools and materials that may be required.